-Let's click the Edit configuration button to clone our service and create a new draft version.
-Then, on the Settings page, click the Create cache setting button.
+Let's click Edit configuration to clone our service and create a new draft version.
+Then, on the Settings page, click Create cache setting.
 Fill out the fields as shown below.
 Make sure that you set Action to Pass.

-Click the Create button to create the cache setting, and then click the Attach a condition link.
+Click Create to create the cache setting, and then click Attach a condition.
 Fill out the fields as shown below.
 The condition works by looking at a VCL variable called

 req.url.
 If the variable is set to the path of the tacos recipe index page, the condition will apply the cache setting and pass the request without caching it.

 You're about to use your first VCL variable — a big milestone.
 But what is VCL, and what are variables?
 Let's back up!
 The Fastly CDN is based on the open source Varnish software.
 Everything a Fastly service does is powered by Fastly's modified version of the Varnish Configuration Language (VCL).
 Believe it or not, throughout this tutorial, we've been using the Fastly web interface to modify the VCL code for our service.
 The web interface hides the complexity, but behind the scenes, it's been taking our settings and using them to generate custom VCL code that is used every time we activate our service configuration.
 That VCL code tells Fastly when and how to cache objects on our website.
 We're at the point in this tutorial where we need to start writing bits of custom VCL code to implement advanced logic in our service configuration.
 You can learn more about VCL in our documentation and try it out using Fastly Fiddle.